 Acids, alcohols and tars particularly give a rich colour.
-As hemi-celluloses are sugar polymers, it shouldn’t surprise you to know that this component of hardword when burnt at around 500-degrees F is responsible for the caramel, fudge colour usually associated with BBQ grilling meats.
+As hemi-celluloses are sugar polymers, it shouldn’t surprise you to know that this component of hardwood when burnt at around 500-degrees F is responsible for the caramel, fudge colour usually associated with BBQ grilling meats.

 As for taste, Guaiacol, released by the pyrolysis of lignin (…the woody, rigid component of wood molecular structure) is the smoke flavour taste we detect in BBQ foods.
 This compound also contributes to the taste given by roasted coffee beans.

 The customary smell of barbecued smoked foods originates from the aromatic compound, Syringol.

 Aside from these two main contributing compounds, there are also many others, including: clove-like and vanilla-like smelling chemicals.